Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Explanation:**
 - MIPS word = 32 bits = 4 bytes
-- This is the natural data size for MIPS operations
+- This is the natural data size for MIPS
 - Registers are 32 bits
 - Most operations work on 32-bit words
-- Some MIPS variants use 64-bit (MIPS64)
+- Some MIPS variants support 64-bit (MIPS64)

 ---